Anthony Brockholls: Family

 Brockholls left a will on June 15, 1710, witnessed by Nicholas Bayard, Abraham Post, and William Cutler.
 He died on August 29, 1723 in Bergen County, New Jersey.

 Descendants

-His granddaughter through his daughter Johanna, was Susanna French, who married William Livingston, "War-Governor" during the American Revolution, and was the mother of Henry Brockholst Livingston, who was associate Justice of the United States Supreme Court from 1806 to 1823.
+His granddaughter through his daughter Susannah, was Susanna French, who married William Livingston, "War-Governor" during the American Revolution, and was the mother of Henry Brockholst Livingston, who was associate Justice of the United States Supreme Court from 1806 to 1823.